-Yes, there are limits.
+Yes, there are limits in the law on Third Sector Foundations as well as ONLUS.

-- Personnel costs (staff salaries/payroll costs)

-- ☑ Board remuneration

-- □ Costs of external audit

-- □ Other legal/accounting costs

-- General office overheads (rent/mortgage payments, utilities, office materials, computers, telecommunications, postage)

-- □ Insurance

-- □ Publicity and promotion of the foundation (e.g. website, printed promotional materials)

-- □ Asset administration costs

-- □ In the case of an operating foundation costs related to programmes/institutions run by the foundation

-- □ Costs related to fundraising
+- ☑ Personnel costs (staff salaries/payroll costs) - ☑ Board remuneration - □ Costs of external audit - □ Other legal/accounting costs - General office overheads (rent/mortgage payments, utilities, office materials, computers, telecommunications, postage) - □ Insurance - D Publicity and promotion of the foundation (e.g. website, printed promotional materials) - □ Asset administration costs - □ In the case of an operating foundation costs related to programmes/institutions run by the foundation - $\hfill\square$ Costs related to fundraising a) Does the civil law of your country accept the following provisions/activities of a publicbenefit foundation?